-The authors should ensure that they have written entirely original works and they haven’t submitted them previously to other journals.
-An author should not in general publish manuscripts describing essentially the same research in more than one journal or primary publication.
-Parallel submission of the same manuscript to more than one journal constitutes unethical publishing behavior and is unacceptable
+The authors should ensure that they have written entirely original works and they have not submitted them previously to other journals.
+An author should not general publish manuscripts describing essentially the same research in more than one journal or primary publication.
+Parallel submissions of the same manuscript to more than one journal constitutes unethical publishing behavior and is unacceptable.

-The authors confirm that they haven’t violated the copyrights of other authors and guarantee the compensation for damages to the publisher in case of revealing such violations.
+The authors confirm that they have not violated the copyrights of other authors and guarantee the compensation for damages to the publisher in case of such violations being found.

 Liability for content